There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 option in the Indigenous Knowledge, History and Heritage major sequence
+- Level 2 option in the Indigenous Knowledge, History and Heritage; Human Rights major sequences

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) participation assessments; (2) tutorial presentation; and (3) essay.
+Indicative assessments in this unit are as follows: (1) participation assessments; (2) tutorial presentation; and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)